Skip to definition.

 - cry, outcry, call, yell, vociferation

-Derived forms: shouted, shouting, shouts
+Derived forms: shouts, shouted, shouting

-See also: shouter, shouting
+See also: call out

-Type of: assail, assault, attack, emit, express, give tongue to, lash out, let loose, let out, mouth, round, snipe, speak, talk, utter, utterance, verbalise [Brit], verbalize, vocalization
+Type of: assail, assault, attack, emit, express, give tongue to, lash out, let loose, let out, mouth, round, speak, talk, utter, utterance, verbalise [Brit], verbalize, vocalization

 Antonym: whisper